Giga-Green Giga-Green

 Categorize and Label

-After gathering your complete systems inventory, you need to apply a categorization of asset and label under of the guidance of FIPS 199.
+After gathering your complete systems inventory, you need to apply a categorization of asset and label under the guidance of FIPS 199.

 Why do you need to do this?
 Because NIST 800-171 clearly states under the Basic Assumptions that “The confidentiality impact value for CUI is no less than [FIPS 199] moderate.”

-This means that the loss of confidentiality of the information can have -serious- effects on the organization.
+This means that the loss of confidentiality of the information can have serious effects on the organization.

 Systems are categorized (not scoped!) by Confidentiality, Integrity, and Availability.
-Review FIPS 199 table one below for more information
+Review FIPS 199 table one below for more information.

 System Scope